Hillary Clinton: Yale Law School and postgraduate studies

 Rodham then entered Yale Law School, where she was on the editorial board of the Yale Review of Law and Social Action.
 During her second year, she worked at the Yale Child Study Center, learning about new research on early childhood brain development and working as a research assistant on the seminal work, Beyond the Best Interests of the Child (1973).
 She also took on cases of child abuse at Yale–New Haven Hospital, and volunteered at New Haven Legal Services to provide free legal advice for the poor.
 In the summer of 1970, she was awarded a grant to work at Marian Wright Edelman's Washington Research Project, where she was assigned to Senator Walter Mondale's Subcommittee on Migratory Labor.
 There she researched various migrant workers' issues including education, health and housing.
 Edelman later became a significant mentor.
 Rodham was recruited by political advisor Anne Wexler to work on the 1970 campaign of Connecticut U.S. Senate candidate Joseph Duffey.
-Rodham later crediting Wexler with providing her first job in politics.
+Rodham later credited Wexler with providing her first job in politics.